MarkHershey/AudioDeepFakeDetection/README.md

 ## Acknowledgements

+-   We thank [Dr. Matthieu De Mari](https://istd.sutd.edu.sg/people/faculty/matthieu-de-mari) and [Prof. Berrak Sisman](https://istd.sutd.edu.sg/people/faculty/berrak-sisman) for their teaching and guidance.
--   Our code is partially adopted from [WaveFake](https://github.com/RUB-SysSec/WaveFake).
+-   We thank Joel Frank and Lea Schönherr.
+Our code is partially adopted from their repository [WaveFake](https://github.com/RUB-SysSec/WaveFake).
+-   We thank [Prof. Liu Jun](https://istd.sutd.edu.sg/people/faculty/liu-jun) for providing GPU resources for conducting experiments for this project.

 ## License